nasa-jpl/open-source-rover/electrical/pcb/README.md

 |:-:|
 | Figure 4.4: J26 (top) and C32 installed on back side of board |

+Trim the leads of C32 before you continue.

+### Install other breakouts on top of board

-Install J27,J28,J29 2x1 female headers - "other breakouts"
+Finally, install J27,J28,J29 2x1 female headers in front of the leads of C32

 ### 4.5 Install ESTOP and Serial TXD/RXD LED logic circuit components